-5.43 Communicable Diseases (Approved 3-7-1988; Revised 11-3-2003, 11-4-2013)

-This Policy is intended to prevent the transmission of communicable diseases from an employee (as defined below) to other members of the College community.
+5.20 Communicable Diseases (Approved 3-7-1988; Revised 11-3-2003, 11-4-2013, xxx2022) (formerly 5.43) This Policy is intended to prevent the transmission of communicable diseases from an employee (as defined below) to other members of the College community.
 An employee with a communicable disease presents a reasonably foreseeable risk of harm to others.
-Therefore, the College will take action in accordance with this Policy to minimize the risk of transmission and to maintain a safe campus working and educational environment.
+Therefore, The College will take appropriate action in accordance with this Policy to minimize the risk of transmission of communicable diseases and to maintain a safe campus working and educational environment.
 Some College departments have additional restrictions and procedures that must be followed due to the nature of the educational environment.

-5.43.1 Definitions (Revised 6-30-2014)
+5.20.1 Definitions (Revised 6-30-2014)

-The term "communicable disease" shall mean an infectious disease that is readily capable of transmission to other individuals through close contact, exposure to routine secretions, and/or physical proximity on a College campus.
+The term "Communicable Disease" shall mean - An infectious disease that is readily capable of transmission to other individuals through close contact, exposure to routine secretions, and/or physical proximity on a college campus.
 A communicable disease may be acute (short-term) or chronic (long-term).
-For purposes of this Policy, the term is not intended to include diseases for which transmission is virtually eliminated as a result of the application of standard universal precautions (e.g., HIV/AIDS).
+For purposes of this Policy, the term is not intended to include diseases for which transmission is virtually eliminated as a result of the application of standard universal precautions (e.g., HIV/AIDS) or other effective measures.

-For purposes of Policy 5.43, the term "employee" shall include all College employees, students hired as employees, outside or independent contractors, individuals retained or hired by contractors, sub-contractors, sole-proprietors, service providers, and volunteers performing a service for the College.
+Employee - For purposes of Policy 5.43 this Policy, the term "employee" shall include all College employees, students hired as employees, outside or independent contractors, individuals retained or hired by contractors, sub-contractors, sole-proprietors, service providers, and volunteers performing a service for the College.

-The term "Assessment Team" shall mean a multi-disciplinary team convened to review and assess the employee's communicable disease and its effect on the College community.
+The term "Assessment Team" shall mean - A multi-disciplinary team convened to review and assess the employee's communicable disease and its effect on the College community.

-The terms "others" or "others in the College community" shall mean employees, students, and visitors to the College or any of its satellite facilities or properties.
+The terms "Others" or "Others in the College Community" shall mean -Employees, students, and visitors to the College or any of its satellite facilities or properties.